What is the HIBAR Research Alliance?

 The HIBAR Research Alliance (HRA) is a volunteer-driven organization of individuals and institutions that recognize that today’s universities can and should engage more effectively with the research and innovation ecosystem as a whole, strengthening academic excellence while also addressing the needs of society.

-The mission of the HIBAR Research Alliance (HRA) is to catalyze significant expansion of collaboration between university-based researchers and non-academic participants, working together as equal partners, in order to discover new knowledge and greatly accelerate progress toward solving society’s critical problems.
+The mission of the HIBAR Research Alliance (HRA) is to catalyze significant expansion of collaboration between university-based researchers and non-academic researchers and practitioners, working together on projects with shared decision-making, so that those integrative and responsive projects will both discover new knowledge and greatly accelerate progress toward solving society’s critical problems.

 The HRA invites individuals, from all areas of the research and innovation ecosystem, to participate in its activities aimed at catalyzing cultural and structural change within universities so they can be more active partners in the larger innovation ecosystem.